RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ### Octopus Device Settings
 <ol>
 	<li>Octopus Will Provide Next Schedule At - This indicates when Octopus will provide the next schedule.
 The time is based on the two options below.</li>
-	<li>Octopus Schedule at Anytime - When this is set to on, Octopus will provide a schedle as soon as you plug in or if you're EV is already connected switching it to on will get a schedule.</li>
+	<li>Octopus Schedule at Anytime - When this is set to on, Octopus will provide a schedule as soon as you plug in or if you're EV is already connected switching it to on will get a schedule.</li>
 	<li>Octopus Schedule after Sun Elevation Threshold - Switching this to on will maximise the amount of solar stored in the house battery before Octopus will provide a schedule. </li>
 	<li>Sunset degrees above horizon - Sets a threshold to support the above option.</li>
 	<li>Octopus Will Provide Next Schedule At - If "Schedule at Anytime" and "Schedule after Sun Elevation Threshold" are both off, the time set here is when Octopus will get the schedule.</li>
 	<li>Intelligent Charge Target - This reflects what is set in the Octopus app.</li>
-	<li>Inteligent Target Time - This reflects what is set in the Octopus app.</li>
+	<li>Intelligent Target Time - This reflects what is set in the Octopus app.</li>
 	<li>Intelligent Smart Charge - This reflects what is set in the Octopus app.
 The Automation contols this, changing it manually can have unexpected results.</li>
 	<li>Zappi always in ECO+ Mode (when connected) - Select this if you wish to use excess solar to charge EV. </li>
 	<li>Minimum Green Level.</li>